Jiramew/image_labeling_for_machine_learning/README.md

-# A image file labeling tool for machine learning and deeplearning based on electron.
+# An image file labeling tool for machine learning and deeplearning based on electron.

 ## Install
 Download from release of both Mac OS and Windows version.